cmusatyalab/wireguard-tools/README.md

 Next, check to see if there are any updates to the database configuration with the following commands:

-NOTE: This should be executed in the same src/ directory that you run run.py.
+NOTE: This should be executed in the wireguard-gui/src/ directory that you run run.py.
 These commands initialize the database, migrate the changes, and then upgrade the database to reflect these changes.

 ```bash
 flask db init     # This initializes the database